top of page

 Went to college on the GI Bill after I returned to the states..... worked as a fruit picker, high school teacher, graphic artist, furniture mover, photographer, offset printer, itinerant artist, architectural drafter, art gallery guy, entrepreneur, college professor, gas station attendant, and picture framer.

 At the dawn of the new century I snagged the elusive tenure-track teaching job at a small community college near the Mexico/California border.
 After 12 years there I retired to a semi-rural area north of Reno and east of the Sierra Nevada Mountains.
-There I pass my days trying to grow food (and weeds) in my garden, watch Scandinavian, French and UK who-dun-its on tv with my wife Imelda, spend time in my studio, hang out with my dog Jaxon, take short afternoon naps, pull weeds and try to figure out the meaning of the big questions in life over a good cup of coffee.
+There I pass my days trying to grow food (and weeds) in my garden, watch Scandinavian, French and UK who-dun-its on tv with my wife Imelda, spend time in my studio, hang out with my dog Jaxon, pick on my guitar, take short afternoon naps, pull weeds, and try to figure out the meaning of the big questions in life over a good cup of coffee.

 The shadows and the weeds are as dense as ever.